When you have hypothyroidism, your thyroid gland can't make enough of the hormones your organ systems need to function

 Healthy Diet for Hypothyroidism

 Aside from avoiding certain foods close to the time when you take levothyroxine, there isn't a specific diet for hypothyroidism, according to Mayo Clinic.
-However, your diet is of supreme importance, because it can bolster your health and wellbeing and make taking a vitamin supplement unnecessary.
+Your diet is of supreme importance, however, because it can bolster your health and wellbeing and make taking a vitamin supplement unnecessary.

 Just be careful not to eat foods high in iron, calcium or magnesium within one hour of taking your medication.
 While you may have to take levothyroxine for life, you can dramatically improve your overall health and wellbeing with a nutritious diet.